Business Etiquette in Korea

 What forms of interpreter services can TJC Global provide?

-Video/videoconference interpreting: (also Video Remote Interpreting is available) TJC provides language interpreting services to support events such as business discussions, conferences, legal/court/arbitration/litigation, and other online business interactions in the industry during these challenging times.
+Video/videoconference interpreting: (Video remote interpreting is also available) TJC provides language interpreting services to support events such as business meetings, conferences, legal/court/arbitration/litigation, and other online business interactions in the industry.

-Participants can communicate via video, or voice calls using laptops, smartphones, tablets etc. These can be recorded should you wish to take minutes.
+Participants can communicate via video or voice calls using computers, laptops, smartphones, tablets, etc. These can be recorded should you wish to take minutes.
 Our professionally qualified interpreters can join your online virtual meeting, event, or proceeding, for example, and interpret remotely in the language pairing you require to facilitate smooth communication between all parties.
+They also provide relay interpreting.

 Telephone/teleconference interpreting is a practical way to bridge any language barriers.
 The interpreter is either located remotely (away from either party) or is with one of the parties.
 In both cases, they deliver interpreting services through telephone conferencing.

-Telephone interpretation is helpful for clients who cannot travel to their counterparts’ countries but still wish, for example, to hold business discussions or communicate progress updates.
+Telephone interpretation is helpful for clients who cannot travel to their counterparts’ countries but still wish to hold business discussions or communicate progress updates.
 At TJC Global, we are pleased to provide professionally qualified interpreters in almost any selected language combination.

 Simultaneous interpreting (also available with Video Remote Interpretation (VRI))

 is used for international conferences, critical business discussions, seminars & symposiums.
-In this case, two to three interpreters are usually situated in a booth, away from the audience, and take turns to interpret at high speed, changing over every 15-20 minutes to avoid fatigue.
+In this case, two to three interpreters are usually situated in a booth, away from the audience, and take turns to interpret at high speed, changing over every 15-20 minutes to avoid fatigue and the lack of concentration, which affect the quality of interpretation.

-The interpreters use headsets to listen to the speaker’s message and repeat it immediately (practically “simultaneously”) in the target language to benefit relevant audience members.
+The interpreters listen to the speaker’s message using headsets and repeat it immediately (practically “simultaneously”) in the target language to benefit relevant audience members.
+They also provide relay interpreting, which is helpful if the speakers give presentations in several languages.

 Consecutive interpreting (also available with Video Remote Interpretation (VRI)) is the most common type.
-It is used for business discussions, negotiations, contract exchanges, commercial, legal and technical meetings, medical or court hearings, or onsite inspections.
+It is used for business discussions, negotiations, contract exchanges, commercial, legal and technical meetings, medical or court hearings, or onsite inspections or audits.
 The interpreter listens to the speaker, often making notes, and later delivers the meaning in the target language.

 The interpreter may wait until a pause or the end, at which point they deliver a translation relatively quickly.
 Consecutive interpreting may also be used at conferences for panel discussions, Q&A sessions or private discussions between parties – at a stand or elsewhere.

-Looking for translation or interpreting assistance ?
+Looking for translation or interpreting assistance?

 TJC Global provides specialist interpreting and translation services in various specialist fields.
-Whatever your requirement, we can find the right linguist to assist you.
+Whatever your requirements, we can find the right linguist to assist you.
 If your industry or project type is not listed here, please contact us directly with your enquiry.

 Our language specialists utilise their knowledge of subject-specific terminology to deliver precise, unambiguous translations, whatever the context – enabling you to communicate effectively with the rest of the world.
 We are also able to adapt to almost any type of project.